Rhaqim/garch-go/CONTRIBUTING.md

 │   │       └── architecture.go   # Holds the root files and folders for the architectures
 │   │   └── repository/           # Stub repository for future use
 │   │       └── repository.go     # Interface for project repository
+│   │       └── root.go           # Contains the root files and similar folders for the architectures
 │   │
 │   └── utils/                    # Utilities package
 │       └── utils.go              # Utility functions/helpers